 Released around the same time as the Peter Jackson film trilogy, and when the franchise was the subject of a great many licensed games, WXP Games’ Lord of the Rings interpretation was a 3D platforming adventure title, with an emphasis on side quests, and to a degree exploration.
-Surpassing my expectations, this is in fact a fairly enjoyable title, and it’s a pity that the planned sequels were cancelled, since I believe there were many ways in which the developers could possibly expanded upon what they had created with this game.
+Surpassing my expectations, this is in fact a fairly enjoyable title, and it’s a pity that the planned sequels were canceled since I believe there were many ways in which the developers could possibly expand upon what they had created with this game.

 Graphics – 7/10

 Though the majority of the conceptual design of this game is based on the film trilogy, there are certain elements that make it stand out from it, such as the re-imagining of locations such as Barad-Dur and the Mines of Moria.
-The location that fails to stand out the most is the Shire, since it is more or less identical to that of the films.
-But there are also other locations included, such as the forest in which Tom Bombadil dwells, as unlike the films, he also makes an appearance.
+The location that fails to stand out the most is the Shire since it is more or less identical to that of the films.
+But there are also other locations included, such as the forest in which Tom Bombadil dwells, as, unlike the films, he also makes an appearance.

 Gameplay – 7/10

-As I pointed out, the game revolves around adventure; elements of exploration, combat and the occasional puzzle solving.
-Players control Frodo, Gandalf and Aragorn, and each character has their own set of abilities and purposes throughout the game, giving it a fair amount of variety.
+As I pointed out, the game revolves around adventure; elements of exploration, combat, and the occasional puzzle-solving.
+Players control Frodo, Gandalf, and Aragorn, and each character has their own set of abilities and purposes throughout the game, giving it a fair amount of variety.
 For example, there are many side quests to be completed throughout the first part of the game whilst playing as Frodo, whereas Aragorn and Gandalf’s roles are much more combat-oriented.
 The gripe I have with it is that the side quests virtually stop after the first part of the game, and I think the developers could easily have added a few more beyond that.